Terrorist Financing Convention: Entry into force and ratifications

-The treaty entered into force on 10 April 2002.
+The Convention requires the deposit of 22 instruments of ratification to enter into force.
+The treaty entered into force on 10 April 2002, thirty days after the 22nd ratification was deposited.
 It has been ratified by 188 states, which includes all but eight member states of the United Nations plus the Cook Islands, the Holy See, and Niue.
-It has not been ratified by Burundi, Chad, Eritrea, Iran, Somalia, South Sudan, and Tuvalu.
+It has not been ratified by Burundi, Chad, Eritrea, Iran, Somalia and Tuvalu.
 (Burundi and Somalia have signed the convention but have not yet ratified it.)